-Project Grant applicants will need to map the location(s) of the works (on-ground and community events) using http://map.nccma.vic.gov.au/external/?viewer=public and attach the map to their application.
-Click here for Stepby-step mapping guidance.
+Applicants will need to map the location(s) of the on-ground component of their project, and label their project sites with a site ID, if working on more than one site.
+Applicants must use

+(http://map.nccma.vic.gov.au/external/?viewer=public) and attach the map to their application.